jackewiebohne/machine-learning-from-scratch/README.md

 ## logistic regression

 ## k cluster
-k-means or k-medians clustering can be combined with L1 (Manhattan) or L2 (Euclidean) distance metrics has 4 different initializations:
+k-means or k-medians clustering that can be combined with L1 (Manhattan) or L2 (Euclidean) distance metrics and has 4 different initializations:
  - forgy (random selection of k points from data)
  - random partition (creates k random partitions the data and uses their means/medians for initialization of centers)
  - bradly fayyad: (= for best results!) creates 10 subsamples of 10% of data for initial clusters,